 For people who sell digital products like Health and Wellness Specialist Dr. Berg, and for many other online stores, the focus stays on helping customers win.
 By guiding them towards success, communicating with them frequently, and making sure they are getting value from what you sell, you build closer relationships and keep them in your ecosystem rather than your competition’s.

-Becoming a more strategic business
+Becoming a more competitive business

 There’s only one rule for managing both direct and indirect competition: Stay aware of trends, new products, and economic influences, and use them to create better opportunities for people to engage with your company.
 The rest is up to you.